SALOMON MOSHE - ARCHITECT

 0 Comments

-The street experience is thus composed of the near surroundings but extends to other areas, all scales coexisting simultaneously.
+The street experience is thus composed of the near surroundings and the faraway areas as well, all scales coexisting simultaneously.

 The gate, the dome and the street facades seem to have been built at different periods, all layers of time coexisting simultaneously.